HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Precise Sparsity Specification

 \designName's \emph{Rank1 Skipping SAF} exploits the sparsity structure in \emph{Rank1} only.
 Specifically, it is responsible for only distributing non-empty Rank1 blocks in operand A and the corresponding blocks in operand B to the PEs for parallel processing, \eg, as shown in Fig.~\ref{fig:hierarchical-safs}, only the nonzeros in the first block (\ie, {a}, {c}) and the third block (\ie, {j}, k) in operand A are transferred to be processed at the PEs.
 Since only half of the \emph{Rank1} blocks are non-empty in the example tensor, \emph{Rank1 Skipping SAF} introduces a 2$\times$ speedup.
 Other sparsity patterns (degrees) in rank 1 can be exploited similarly to achieve different speedups.

 Recall that \emph{Rank1 Skipping SAF} is required to support sparsity patterns defined by C$\textsubscript{1}$$($2:\{2$\le$ H$\le$4\}).
 To maintain high utilization for different sparsity patterns (degrees), each of the two \emph{PE}s in Fig.~\ref{fig:hierarchical-safs} should always get a non-empty block of operand A. To ensure correctness, different operand B data need to be selected for computation for different supported sparsity patterns.
-Fig.~\ref{fig:unaligned_block_fetch} shows the operand B blocks that need to be selected from at each processing step, with operand A having HSS patterns with H$=$4 and H$=$3.
-We observe that different H values can require differently sized operand B blocks to be fetched for selection, \eg, H$=$4 requires a fetch of four blocks of operand B at each processing step (\eg, \emph{b$\textsubscript{0}$, b$\textsubscript{1}$, b$\textsubscript{2}$, b$\textsubscript{3}$} at processing step 0), whereas H$=$3 requires a fetch of three operand B blocks.
+For different H values at Rank1, a different number of operand B blocks need to be selected from at each processing step.
+For example, as shown in Fig.~\ref{fig:hierarchical-safs}, four blocks (\emph{b$\textsubscript{0}$, b$\textsubscript{1}$, b$\textsubscript{2}$, and b$\textsubscript{3}$}) need to be selected for operand A having HSS patterns with H$=$4).